 Monthly trunk charges

 Unlimited plans or metered calling options are the two alternatives.
 The first one refers to the unlimited number of inbound and outbound long-distance and international calls.
-The metered calling option includes paying for each minute that a call is performed.
+The metered calling option includes paying for each minute a call is performed.

 Number porting and new numbers

 Transferring the phone numbers or buying new ones is fast and easy.
-Numbers porting normally means a one-time fee while buying new phone numbers is bound to ongoing monthly costs.
+Numbers porting normally means a one-time fee, while buying new phone numbers is bound to ongoing monthly costs.

 Paying for toll-free numbers can be associated with recurring monthly costs.
 The charges can vary significantly depending on the pricing plan offered by the SIP Provider.